Global State and Singletons

 }

-Notice how the relationships within the code are suddenly obvious.
-By declaring that the charge()
+Notice how the interdependencies within the code become immediately apparent.
+Because the charge()

 And most importantly, you can now mock the payment gateway so you won't be charged $100 every time you run a test.

-The global state causes your objects to be able to secretly access things that aren't declared in their APIs, and as a result makes your APIs pathological liars.
+Global state allows objects to secretly access dependencies not declared in their APIs, effectively turning your APIs into pathological liars.

 You may not have thought of it this way before, but whenever you use global state, you're creating secret wireless communication channels.
-Creepy remote action forces developers to read every line of code to understand potential interactions, reduces developer productivity, and confuses new team members.
+This spooky action at a distance forces developers to read every line of code to understand potential interactions, reducing productivity and confusing new team members.
 If you're the one who created the code, you know the real dependencies, but anyone who comes after you is clueless.

-In code that uses global state and singletons, it is never certain when and by whom that state has changed.
-This risk is already present at initialization.
-The following code is supposed to create a database connection and initialize the payment gateway, but it keeps throwing an exception and finding the cause is extremely tedious:
+In code utilizing global state and singletons, you can never be certain when or by whom the state was modified.
+This risk manifests even during initialization.
+The following code intends to create a database connection and initialize a payment gateway, but it repeatedly throws exceptions, and debugging the cause is extremely tedious:

 PaymentGateway::init();